Shuqi-li/shuqi-li.github.io/_pages/about.md

 News About Papers
 ======
+* 2025-11-08 Our work **FinRpt: Dataset, Evaluation System and LLM-based Multi-agent Framework for Equity Research Report Generation** was publiashed in AAAI 2026!
 * 2025-07-01 Our work **SE (3)-equivariant ternary complex prediction towards target protein degradation** was published in Nature Communications!
 * 2025-03-05 Our work MIN was accepted to TCBB!
 * 2024-12-23 Baichuan4-Finance Technical Report is published in arXiv!